Hi everyone! Here’s a new concept I haven’t written about as much yet. I find it really interesting, and I hope you will too!

 Much better, instead, to have some “give” at the SI joints, which can spread that force out over a much larger area throughout our pelvis and trunk, so that the amount of force that hits any one small area is greatly reduced.

-Now, once in a while, I read an article by some skeptic in the world of PT or a related field, who claims the SI joint doesn’t really serve a function.
+Now, once in a while, I read an article by some skeptic in the world of PT or a related field, who claims the SI joint doesn’t move at all, or serve a function.

-However, I can also tell you that I’ve experienced the role of SI joint as shock absorber in my own personal life, and I think it’s 100% real.
+However, I can also tell you that I’ve personally experienced the role of SI joint as shock absorber in my own life, and it’s 100% real.

 How do I know?

 Pay attention to how your SI joints feel when you’re riding in a car.

 When my SI joints are in place, I can go over a bump and feel almost no pain.